GrayJack/rbitset/README.md

 integers.

-This is a fork of [cbitset](https://crates.io/crates/cbitset) that re-implements the BitSet type using const generics
+This is a fork of [cbitset](https://crates.io/crates/cbitset) that re-implements the BitSet type using const generics, separating the structure to the iterators, and including other iterators .

 ## Alternatives